SAYADAW U TEJANIYA’S DAILY LIFE MEDITATION STYLE

 WEEK 11: RIGHT VIEW (6) MEDITATING WITH YOUR EYES OPEN How to meditate with your eye open, and why When you see, know that “seeing is happening” Notice the difference between seeing and looking Why have we never noticed seeing?
 Why is being aware of seeing difficult?
 Being aware of seeing—Sayadaw’s Hawaii trip “They thought I was sleeping on the job!”

-WEEK 12: GUIDED MEDITATION #1—RELAX To be relaxed is of prime importance Relax and be aware When you are relaxed it’s easier to be aware Strike a balance between being relaxed and being interested Interest brings energy to the mind When you want something to happen, you tire yourself out When there’s interest in knowing, effort is already present
+WEEK 12: RELAX To be relaxed is of prime importance Relax and be aware When you are relaxed it’s easier to be aware Strike a balance between being relaxed and being interested Interest brings energy to the mind When you want something to happen, you tire yourself out When there’s interest in knowing, effort is already present

-WEEK 13: GUIDED MEDITATION #2—HOW TO STAY RELAXED How to stay relaxed How to deepen in relaxation Meditation is observing whatever happens, in a relaxed way Trying to relax will make you tense Your responsibility is only this While speaking, stay relaxed while mindful of your intentions
+WEEK 13: STAY RELAXED How to stay relaxed How to deepen in relaxation Meditation is observing whatever happens, in a relaxed way Trying to relax will make you tense Your responsibility is only this While speaking, stay relaxed and mindful of your intentions While eating, make sure the mind is relaxed